55 Super Facts About the Super Bowl

-Want to be the smartest person in the room at this year's Super Bowl party?
+Want to be the smartest person in the room while watching this year's Super Bowl?
 Bust out a few of these fun facts about Big Games past.

 1. Super Bowl Sunday is the second biggest eating day of the year.